Ancient Japan in Poetry

 わたの原 八十島かけて 漕ぎ出でぬと 人には告げよ 海人の釣船

-Tell them I have sailed away across the vast sea plain, toward countless islands— you, humble fishing boats upon the waves.
+Tell them I have set sail across the vast sea toward countless islands— you, little fishing boat upon the waves

 Sangi Takamura Heian period · ca. 840